CristianCiubancan/node-next-typescript-fullstack-store/readme.md

 ### Built With

-Those are the frameworks/libraries used to build this server.
+Those are the frameworks/libraries used to build this project.

 - [Node.js](https://nodejs.org/)
 - [TypeScript](https://www.typescriptlang.org/)